srcnalt/OpenAI-Unity/README.md

     "organization": "org-...L7W"
 }
 ```

-Remember that your API key is a secret!
-Do not share it with others or expose it in any client-side code (browsers, apps).
+**IMPORTANT:** Your API key is a secret.
+Do not share it with others or expose it in any client-side code (e.g. browsers, apps).
-Production requests must be routed through your own backend server where your API key can be securely loaded from an environment variable or key management service.
+If you are using OpenAI for production, make sure to run it on the server side, where your API key can be securely loaded from an environment variable or key management service.
-If you are going to use OpenAI for production make sure to run it on the server side.

 ### Making Requests to OpenAPI
-You can create a async method to make a call to the `OpenAI` endpoints.
+You can use the `OpenAIApi` class to make async requests to the OpenAI API.
-All methods are asynchronous and can be directly accessed from the `OpenAIApi` instance.
+All methods are asynchronous and can be accessed directly from an instance of the `OpenAIApi` class.

+Here is an example of how to make a request:

 ```csharp
 private async void SendRequest()